klmnden/azure-docs.tr-tr/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

     };
     table.dynamicSchema = false;

-    // Require authentication for this table
+    // Require authentication for this table.
     table.access = 'authenticated';

-    // Ensure that only records for the authenticated user are retrieved table.read(function (context) {
+    // Ensure that only records for the authenticated user are retrieved. table.read(function (context) {
         context.query.where({ userId: context.user.id });
         return context.execute();
     });

-    // When adding records, add or overwrite the userId with the authenticated user table.insert(function (context) {
+    // When adding records, add or overwrite the userId with the authenticated user. table.insert(function (context) {
         context.item.userId = context.user.id;
         return context.execute();